Autism in Urban Context

 The results of this project will identify opportunities for and barriers to the development of collaboration among families and practitioners in a timely and efficient ASD diagnosis and interventions for African American children.

-- Autism in Urban Context: Linking Heterogeneity with Health and Service Disparities (PI: O. Solomon)
+- Autism in Urban Context: Linking Heterogeneity with Health and Service Disparities (Principal Investigator: Olga Solomon)

 - Narrating autism, elopement and wandering in Los Angeles / USC Chan Magazine